MaxTeselkin/Airline-Passenger-Satisfaction-Forecasting/README.md

 # Airline-Passenger-Satisfaction-Forecasting
-This repository is dedicated to airline passenger satisfaction forecasting using supervised machine learning
+This repository is dedicated to airline passenger satisfaction forecasting using supervised machine learning.